-He read Classics at King's College in the University of London before training for the priesthood at St Michael's College, Llandaff.
+Fr Michael Gill SSC read Classics at King's College in the University of London before training for the priesthood at St Michael's College, Llandaff.
 Following ordination in the diocese of Monmouth he served as Minor Canon of St Woolos Cathedral in Newport; this later included the post of chaplain of St Woolos Hospital.
 From there he went on to become Succentor and Dean's Vicar of Hereford Cathedral before returning to Wales as a Team Vicar in the Rectorial Benefice of Ebbw Vale.
 From Ebbw Vale he moved to the Rhondda to be Vicar of the two parishes of St Andrew's Tonypandy and St Thomas's Clydach Vale.

 Mr Howard Mason

 Mr Stan Streather